MoonCrow03/MoonCrow03/README.md

 "Awarded “Best Design” and “Best Production” at Tecnogames 2025, _Danger Zone_ is a frenetic horde-based FPS set in the ruins of a Soviet nuclear facility.
 Players face endless waves of robotic enemies using a prototype weapon that dynamically switches between machine gun bursts, shotgun blasts, and explosive rockets.
 The objective?
 Survive as long as possible before inevitably succumbing to the onslaught.

 * **Enemies AI**: Implemented core enemy AI, including behavioral logic and pathfinding ensuring challenging combat encounters.
-* **Progression & Upgrade System**: Developed the weapon progression framework, implementing functional and visual upgrades that transform gameplay dynamics across tiers.
+* **Progression & upgrade system**: Developed the weapon progression framework, implementing functional and visual upgrades that transform gameplay dynamics across tiers.
-* **Decal Placement Tool**: Developed a simple decal placement tool accelerating environmental design and scene polish.
+* **Decal placement tool**: Developed a simple decal placement tool accelerating environmental design and scene polish.
-* **UI/UX Implementation**: Designed and built all in-game HUD elements and menu interfaces, prioritizing readability during high-intensity combat.
+* **UI/UX implementation**: Designed and built all in-game HUD elements and menu interfaces, prioritizing readability during high-intensity combat.

 <p align="center">
   <a href="https://campalans.itch.io/danger-zone">